knapo/a9n/README.md

 [codeclimate]: https://codeclimate.com/github/knapo/a9n
 [coveralls]: https://coveralls.io/r/knapo/a9n

-Simple tool for managing extra configuration in ruby/rails apps.
-Supports Rails 2.x, 3.x, 4.x and Ruby 1.9, 2.0.
-Ruby 1.8 is not supported in version 0.1.2 and higher.
+A9n is a simple tool for managing extra configuration in ruby/rails apps.
+It supports Rails 2.x, 3.x, 4.x and Ruby 1.9, 2.0.
+2.1.
+Ruby 1.8 is not supported since version 0.1.2.

 ## Installation